tbjc1magic/tbjcATTPCroot2/README.md

 cd build
 cmake ..

+for multiprocess running, use mult.py and change the path for the data resources and data output path.

-To visualize the entries, the jupyter script is needed in the test folder.
+To visualize the entries, the jupyter script is needed in the tbjcAnalysis folder.

 #######################
 ##### description #####
 #######################

 this program fake up the TClonesArray in the root and FairRootManager, FairTask, FairRun, FairRunAna and also FairParset from the FairRoot and FairSoft.
 So it loses the ability to visualize the trajectories in FairRoot.

 #####################
 ##### test ##########